-When first starting welding with a wire type / gas type QSet[TM] automatically sets all the necessary welding parameters.
-After that QSet[TM] stores all the data to produce a good weld.
+Initially, when starting to weld with a wire type / gas type, QSetTM automatically sets all of the necessary welding parameters.
+Once this is done, QSetTM stores all the data to produce a good weld.
 The voltage then automatically conforms to changes in the wire feed speed.